Alterdesk/hubot-questionnaire-framework/README.md

 ```

 ### Answers
-Data container class that holds the answers given by a user in a questionnaire
+Data container class can hold data that is collected in a questionnaire
+An Answer instance is passed along by a Listener,
+so each Listener callback can use or modify the data for the questionnaire.

+For example
+* Answers given by the user
+* Start date of the current questionnaire
+* File path
+* URL
+* Other data containers

 ## Example script
 The example given below uses the Hubot Questionnaire Framework in a Hubot script